Advancing Disability-Inclusive Healthcare (ADIH)

 The Development of the Lifespan Disability Clinic (LDC) at UIC

-To address the dearth of clinical services, Dr. Caskey committed to becoming the home for a complex primary care clinic at UI-Health in the Division of Academic Medicine.
+To address the lack of accessible clinical services, Dr. Caskey committed to becoming the home for a complex primary care clinic at UI-Health in the Division of Academic Medicine.
 She hired Erin Hickey, MD, a new Med-Peds graduate in 2020, as medical director and member of the ADIH steering committee.
 This team built the LDC model of care and interprofessional team.
-By March of 2024, with a renovated, fully accessible clinic, the Lifespan Disability Clinic (LDC) was formally launched.
+By March of 2023, with a renovated, fully accessible clinic, the Lifespan Disability Clinic (LDC) was formally launched.

 - Assistance with coordinating Transportation Services